wapping/DependPy/README.md

    1. Remove all .pyc files from your project directory.

-   2. Run the main program
+   2. Run the main program.

    3. View all .pyc files in your project directory.